Daethyra/transimage/README.md

 # Pillow Image-Format Converter

 ## Description
-`pil_image_converter` is a Python package for converting images between different formats using the Pillow library.
+`pil_image_converter` is a Python package and CLI tool for converting images between different formats using the Pillow library.
 It supports conversions between JPG, PNG, BMP, and WebP formats.

 Contributions always welcome!